What Are The Five Key Business Processes For Supplier Master Data Management?

 What is within the scope of supplier master data?

 Supplier data (otherwise known as vendor data) typically includes vital information, such as:

-- details for a contact person/point of contact at the company
+- Details of a contact person/point of contact at the company

-- location /geographical information (especially important if the supplier has operations / offices in different regions or countries, etc)
+- Location/geographical information which is particularly important if the supplier has multiple offices in different regions or countries

 [Related: 4 core aspects of a successful data integration project.
-Supplier data integration is a fairly easy thing to define, as it’s the process of drawing together and combining data from different sources to provide the user with a unified and accurate view of the information.
+Supplier Data Integration is fairly easy to define, as it’s the process of drawing together and combining data from different sources to provide the user with a unified and accurate view of the information.
 Click here to read this blog in full.]

-The video below by Intricity does exactly that, offering a clear overview and explanation of how common data problems can arise, why master data management (MDM) is so important and the basic requirements for any master data management initiative to be successful.
-Click below to watch it.
+The video below by Intricity provides an overview and explanation of how common data problems can arise, why MDM is so important, and the basic requirements for any Master Data Management initiative to be successful.